HaomingFu/z-team-rules/README.md

 This repo is originally used by Yao and Zhou to prepare for programming contests at school.

-Then a new member joined: Huan Fu(Hehui, China)
+Then a new member joined: Huanhuan Fu(Hehui, China)

-Members: Yao Zhao & Jing Zhou, Huan Fu
+Members: Yao Zhao & Jing Zhou, Huanhuan Fu

 Keep track of problems they practice every week